OSINTI4L/DuckyScript-Payloads/Payloads/Tunnel_Rat/README.md

 **12.** If online, the pager attempts to establish a reverse SSH tunnel to the VPS C2 server.

-**13.** If successful, the pager notifies the attacker via aforementioned `Discord Webhook` that the tunnel is online.
+**13.** If successful, the pager notifies the attacker via aforementioned `Discord webhook` that the tunnel is online.

 <img width="772" height="50" alt="hook2" src="https://github.com/user-attachments/assets/fefd4c95-fccf-45d4-be3c-0011599dd34a" />

 **The attacker now has full remote access to the pager via a reverse shell SSH tunnel, allowing further exploitation of the target network.**

 <img width="450" height="465" alt="kali" src="https://github.com/user-attachments/assets/00a2e1da-fb47-471e-b4e3-04e447bb9a93" />

+## Dependencies
+#### 1. Virtual Private Server (VPS) Command and Control (C2)
+A VPS is required to be used as the attacker C2.
+During payload development a [Linode Kali Linux VPS](https://www.linode.com/docs/marketplace-docs/guides/kali-linux/) was used as an exmaple of an attacker platform.

+#### 2. Discord webhook
+A [Discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) is used to send notifications of payload status updates to the attacker.